carlonicora/asset2go/DOCKER.md

 ## Service Architecture

-AssetTrack is designed as a microservices architecture with three independent services that can be deployed together or separately based on your scaling needs.
+Asset2Go is designed as a microservices architecture with three independent services that can be deployed together or separately based on your scaling needs.

 ### Service Responsibilities